 ), a Citizen Science initiative that monitors the waking amphibians by listening to their mating songs.
 We will also present information on responsible bird feeding and the Great Backyard Bird Count (http://gbbc.birdcount.org

 ) from the Cornell Lab of Ornithology that takes place over President’s Day weekend, making use of the eBird and Merlin Bird ID apps.

 12-1 Activities and presentations, experts from Bearsdley Zoo and Maritime Aquarium

 2-3 Guided Hike through the sanctuary – all outdoors and weather dependent.

-Participants must dress for the weather, and are encouraged to bring cameras.
+Participants going on the hike must dress for the weather, wear appropriate footwear for hiking in mud/snow and are encouraged to bring cameras.

 Come meet the adoptable animals from Red Leash Rescue looking for their forever home.